microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 npm install -g typescript typings webpack
 ```

-Webpack is a tool that will bundle your code and all of its dependencies into a single `.js` file.
+Webpack is a tool that will bundle your code and optionally all of its dependencies into a single `.js` file.
 [Typings](https://www.npmjs.com/package/typings) is a package manager for grabbing definition files.

 Let's now add React and React-DOM as dependencies to your `package.json` file: